-Demerit points are a point system that gets added to your driver’s license for breaking specific driving laws.
-Rules and points vary based on whether you are a new driver or have a full ‘G’ license.
+Demerit points are a point system that gets added to your driver’s licence for breaking specific driving laws.
+Rules and points vary based on whether you are a new driver or have a full ‘G’ licence.
 The demerit point system was introduced to prevent reckless drivers from repeating offences and to reduce acts of dangerous driving.

 How Do Demerit Points Work?

 Every driver starts with zero points.
 Demerit points are added to your record for breaking certain traffic laws.

 How Long Do Demerit Points Stay on Your Record in Ontario?

 Demerit points remain on your driving record for two years from the date of the offence.

 Only after receiving a guilty conviction or paying the fine, will the points be reflected on your record.
 It's important to note that the time it takes for the ticket to pass through the court system is included in the two-year duration.